-- (1) The control of such company changes, requiring a notice subject to section 7(j) of the FDI Act; or - (2) The company is the resultant entity following a merger transaction. - \ \ \ \ \ - 3.
-In § 354.4: - a.
-Revise the introductory text of paragraph (a); and - b.
-Revise paragraph (c).
+(1) The control of such company changes, requiring a notice subject to section 7(j) of the FDI Act; or

-The revisions read as follows:
+(2) The company is the resultant entity following a merger transaction.

+■ 3.
+Amend § 354.4 by revising paragraph (a) introductory text and adding paragraph (c) to read as follows:

-§ 354.4 Required commitments and provisions of written agreement
+§354.4 Required commitments and provisions of written agreement.

-(a) The commitments required to be made in the written agreements referenced in § 354.3 are set forth in paragraphs (a)(1) through (8) of this section.
+(a) The commitments required to be made in the written agreements referenced in §354.3 are set forth in paragraphs (a)(1) through (8) of this section.
 In addition, with respect to an industrial bank subject to this part, the FDIC will condition each grant of deposit insurance, each issuance of a non-objection to a change in control, each approval of a merger, each approval of a conversion, and each determination of Covered Company status on compliance with paragraphs (a)(1) through (8) of this section by the parties to the written agreement.
 As required, each Covered Company must: